 Students further up the school have been to Pila, Italy on a ski and snowboarding trip for the past 2 years and this will again run in 2015.
 These students gained new skills whilst also experiencing the famous Italian hospitality and culture.

-Other residential trips have included the annual Year 7 Residential, those run by the Art faculty to galleries in both Paris and New York, gaining valuable first-hand experience of both the life and culture of those cities and the amazing art work kept at their prestigious galleries.
+Other residential trips those run by the Art faculty to galleries in both Paris and New York, gaining valuable first-hand experience of both the life and culture of those cities and the amazing art work kept at their prestigious galleries.

 Each year we also run a 3 day ‘Activities week’ during which all students are off timetable and can participate in extra-curricular activities both in school, on day trips and during residential trips.
 These activities have included Extreme sports trips to Hemel Hempstead and Milton Keynes Snow domes to ski, snowboard, rock climb and indoor skydive.
 Plus day trips Mountain biking around the local off-road routes.
 There have been trips to theme parks, Harry Potter world and paintballing and we have also taken a large group of student up to Chelsea Football Club’s Cobham training ground to train at their world class facilities with their Chelsea Foundation coaches for the 3 days.